MartinMetaksov/mind-capsule/README.md

 `pnpm install`

-### Start development server
+### Start development (web only)

 `pnpm run dev`

-This starts Vite’s development server (usually at http://localhost:5173) with fast hot-module reload.
+Starts the Vite dev server in the browser.
+Useful for fast UI iteration.

+### Start desktop app (recommended)

+`pnpm run dev:tauri`
+Runs the full desktop application using Tauri.
+This is the primary way to run Story Master.

 ### 📜 Available Scripts